Posts Tagged "support"

 Question: My son basically only hits /pinches/ kicks to avoid going to sleep.
 Any advice on how to facilitate this behavior without facilitating the procrastination?
 (For instance, if I redirect him to kick the bed instead of me, then he'll kick the bed for literally half an hour or more if I let him, no matter how tired he is).—Mom (child age 2), Austin, TX Answer: Thank you for your...

 Saying, "That's OK.
 It doesn't have to be perfect," does not help a perfectionist child.
-I explain why in this Q&A with a mother of a 12 YO perfectionist daughter, though the explanation applies to most ages.
-Question: My biggest issue is my precious 12 year old girl.
+I explain why in this Q&A with a mother of a 12-year-old perfectionist daughter, though the explanation applies to most ages.
+Question: My biggest issue is my precious 12-year-old girl.
 She is a delight with a heart of gold and a perfectionist – however that is her down fall.
-She takes what people...
+She takes what...

 When you hear a child crying, what is your first reaction?
 If it's a child you know, you might have an impulse to rush to their aid and fix the problem for them ASAP.
 If you can't do that, you may feel the need to do something to at least distract them or cheer them up.
 If you follow our blog or have taken our classes, you have probably heard about our technique for facilitating tantrums.
 In a...